retroluxfilm/reshade-vrtoolkit/README.md

 - Sharpening Modes for enhanced clarity while only processing the pixels that are in the sweet spot of your HMD
 - Color Correction Modes to be able to adjust your HMD colors & contrast to your liking
 - Dithering to reduce banding effects of gradients and sharpening artifacts
+- Antialiasing option to reduce aliasing/shimmering effects when the in game AA modes are not enough
 - All modules are processed in a single render pass post shader to improve performance instead of having them all separate

 *Note: ReShade currently only works on games run through SteamVR.
 (OpenVR API)*